 The HIS Plan is funded by required contributions from FRS participating employers as set by the Florida Legislature.
 Employer contributions are a percentage of gross compensation for all active FRS members.
-For the fiscal year ended June 30, 2015, the contribution rate was 1.26% of payroll pursuant to section 112.363, Florida Statues.
+For the fiscal year ended June 30, 2016 and June 30, 2015, the contribution rate was 1.66% and 1.26%, respectively, of payroll pursuant to section 112.363, Florida Statues.
 The Authority contributed 100% of its statutorily required contributions for the current and preceding 3 years.
 HIS Plan contributions are deposited in a separate trust fund from which payments are authorized.
 HIS Plan benefits are not guaranteed and are subject to annual legislative appropriation.
 In the event the legislative appropriation or available funds fail to provide full subsidy benefits to all participants, benefits may be reduced or canceled.
-The Authority's contributions to the HIS Plan were \$376,752 and \$325,698, respectively, for the years ended September 30, 2015 and 2014, respectively.
+The Authority's contributions to the HIS Plan were \$468,518 and \$376,752 for the years ended September 30, 2016 and 2015, respectively.